-- In May of Year 1 of each funding cycle, UWHC will notify Agencies/funded programs of any adjusted allocation of program funding, based on campaign results and budget. - ii.
-Agencies will submit an Outcome Report for Year 1 in July, at the start of the second funded year.
+- Mid-Year Report:

+- Reporting period July 1- December 31

+- Assigned in December, due January 31st

+- Year 2 Outcome report:

+- o Reporting period July 1st -June 30th

+- Assigned in June, due July 31st

+- iii.
 The CIC will review these reports.
 If the CIC has significant concerns about progress toward goals, CIC will provide written questions to the Executive Director (ED) of the Agency being reviewed.
 The ED will have ten (10) business days to respond in writing.
 Following receipt of the written report, UWHC will schedule a face-to-face meeting between the CIC and Agency ED at the end of the 10 day period.
-CIC will make a subsequent recommendation to the Executive Committee in September to maintain, alter or discontinue funding. - iii.
-In November of Year 2 of each funding cycle, agencies will submit their most recent 990 and audit report for an annual financial review, conducted by the CIC.
-Any serious concerns identified in the financial review could warrant further inquiry by the CIC and possible recommendations to the Board of Directors if a change to program allocations is warranted.
+CIC will make a subsequent recommendation to the Executive Committee in September to maintain, alter or discontinue funding.